zach-morris/peripheral.joystick/Readme.md

 ### Building on OSX

 Building on OSX is similar to Linux, but all the paths are determined for you.
-This command will download, build and install the add-on to the `addons/` directory in your Kodi workspace:
+This command will download, build and install the add-on to the `addons/` directory in your Kodi repo:

 ```shell
 cd tools/depends/target/binary-addons